liyan-nk/AMHSS-Thirurkad/src/blog/2023-07-03-reading-day.md

 title: Reading Day
 day: 19 June 2023
 descriptionShort: Reading Day Quiz Competion by Lexicon Amhss English Club
-descriptionLarge: In accordance with the reading day, celebrated on 19th june, we the English club of AMHS Thirurkad successfully completed the Mega Quiz Competition based on English, Malayalam & Indian Literature.
+descriptionLarge: In accordance with the reading day, celebrated on 19th June, the English club of AMHS Thirurkad successfully completed the Mega Quiz Competition based on English, Malayalam & Indian Literature.
 In the same all students participated at their best.
 1. Mohammed Najil 10J 2.
 Hiba Fathima 9H
   3. Fathima Rinsha K 10H won the first, second and third prize respectively.
 In